-- "to verify the accuracy of the environmental assessment as it pertains to adverse environmental effects of the Designated Project on the health of Indigenous Peoples caused by changes in concentrations of contaminants of potential concern in water, soil, vegetation and wildlife, including fish" (Condition 6.11 of the Decision Statement). - to identify "levels of environmental change relative to baseline conditions that would require the Proponent to implement modified or additional mitigation measure(s)" (Condition 2.5.4 of the Decision Statement).
+- "to verify the accuracy of the environmental assessment as it pertains to adverse environmental effects of the Designated Project on the health of Indigenous Peoples caused by changes in concentrations of contaminants of potential concern in water, soil, vegetation and wildlife, including fish" (Condition 6.11 of the Decision Statement).
+No adverse effects to Indigenous or non-Indigenous health were identified in the environmental assessment, so the CFMP is intended to confirm that assessment. - to identify "levels of environmental change relative to baseline conditions that would require the Proponent to implement modified or additional mitigation measure(s)" (Condition 2.5.4 of the Decision Statement).